ms/buildtogether.tech/important/index.md

 speak far more than others.
 Other meeting members may be so accustomed to this that they don't speak up even when they have valuable points to make.

-One way to combat this is to give everyone three sticky notes (or coins, or paperclips---anything inedible will do).  at the start of the meeting.
+One way to combat this is to give everyone <span i="meetings (three sticky notes)">three sticky notes</span> (or coins, or paperclips---anything inedible will do).  at the start of the meeting.
 Every time they speak, they have to give up one sticky note.
 When they're out of stickies, they aren't allowed to speak until everyone has used at least one, at which point everyone gets all of their sticky notes back.
 This ensures that nobody talks more than three times as often as the quietest person in the meeting, and completely changes group dynamics.
 People who have given up trying to be heard suddenly have space to contribute, and the overly frequent speakers realize how unfair they have been.

-Another useful technique is called interruption bingo.
+Another useful technique is called <span i="meetings (interruption bingo)">interruption bingo</span>.
 Draw a grid and label the rows and columns with the participants' names.
 Each time one person interrupts another, add a tally mark to the appropriate cell; halfway through the meeting, take a moment to look at the results.
 In most cases it will be clear that one or two people are doing all of the interrupting.
 After that, saying, "All right, I'm adding another tally to the bingo card," is often enough to get them to throttle back.

 Online meetings provide special challenges, both in the context of regulating how often individuals speak, as well as running meetings in general.
-<cite>Troy2018</cite> discusses why online meetings are often frustrating and
+<cite>Troy2018</cite> discusses why <span i="meetings (online)">online
-unproductive and points out that in most online meetings, the first person to speak during a pause gets the floor.
+meetings</span> are often frustrating and unproductive and points out that in most online meetings, the first person to speak during a pause gets the floor.
 As a result, "If you have something you want to say, you have to stop listening to the person currently speaking and instead focus on when they're gonna pause or finish so you can leap into that nanosecond of silence and be the first to utter something.
 The format…encourages participants who want to contribute to say more and listen less."

 The solution is to run a text chat beside the video conference where people can signal that they want to speak.
 The moderator can then select people from the